-Peaceful coexistence depends upon people being willing to accept that other people may hold different beliefs; as Isaiah Berlin wrote:
+Peaceful coexistence depends upon people being willing to accept that other people may hold different beliefs.
+As Isaiah Berlin wrote in his essay The First and the Last:

 “The enemy of pluralism is monism – the ancient belief that there is a single harmony of truths into which everything, if it is genuine, in the end must fit.”

-Isaiah Berlin, in his essay The First and the Last, argued that differences in values exist, but that they can be understood:
+He argued that differences in values exist, but can be understood:

 “I do believe that there is a plurality of values which men can and do seek, and that these values differ. … if a man pursues one of these values, I, who do not, am able to understand why he pursues it or what it would be like, in his circumstances, for me to be induced to pursue it.
 Hence the possibility of human understanding.”